 - Destroy labels on prescription bottles before throwing them away.
 Never share your health plan information to anyone who offers free health services or products.

-- Before sharing information at your workplace, a business, a child’s school or doctor’s office, ask who will have access to our information, how it will be handled and how it will be disposed of.
+Before sharing information at your workplace, a business, a child’s school or doctor’s office, ask who will have access to our information, how it will be handled and how it will be disposed of.
 The fewer people that have access to your sensitive data, the better.

 You should share your or your child’s Social Security number only when necessary.
-Ask if you can use a different kind of identification.
+If possible, ask if you can use a different kind of identification.
 Ask why they need it, how it will be used, how they’ll protect it and what happens if you don’t share the number.
-The decision to share is yours but you should anticipate that come businesses will not provide you with a service or benefit if you don’t provide the number.
-Listen to your intuition.
+The decision to share is yours but you should anticipate that some businesses will not provide you with a service or benefit if you don’t provide the number.
+When in doubt, listen to your intuition.

-- You will need to share your number with your employer and financial institutions for wage and tax reporting purposes or to a business so they can check your credit if you apply for a loan, rent an apartment or sign up for utility service.
+Keep in mind, you will likely need to share your number with your employer and financial institutions for wage and tax reporting purposes or to a business so they can check your credit if you apply for a loan, rent an apartment or sign up for utility service.

 - Safely dispose of personal information before you get rid of an old computer or cell phone.
 Use a wipe utility program to overwrite the entire hard drive.

 - Check your owner’s manual, the service provider’s website or the device manufacturers website for information on how to delete information permanently and how to save or transfer information to a new device.

 - Remove the SIM from your mobile device.
 Remove the phone book, lists of calls made and received, voicemails, messages sent and received, organizer folders, web search history and photos.

 5. Protect Your Data and Personal Information

 You don’t have to be a tech wizard to keep your information secure from identity theft.
 With a few simple measures in place, you can help keep your data safe from potential hackers, scams and identity thieves.
 It’s a good idea to: